sam-asemi/Hospital-Efficiency-Analysis-with-Power-BI/README.md

 # Hospital Efficiency Analysis with Power BI

-This Power BI case study focuses on uncovering opportunities to improve hospital efficiency for HealthStat, a fictitious consulting firm.
+This Power BI project focuses on uncovering opportunities to improve hospital efficiency for HealthStat, a fictitious consulting firm.
 The analysis is based on a year’s worth of New York state-wide hospital discharge data, specifically for elective hip replacement surgeries.
 The goal is to leverage Power BI to create a dashboard that provides actionable insights into hospital operations, focusing on factors impacting length of stay (LOS) and associated costs.

 Project Highlights:
 Efficiency Focus: Healthcare quality metrics span six domains, and this study zeroes in on efficiency—minimizing waste of resources like equipment, time, and energy.